-Organising and leading in a sustainable world focus on different theoretical frames in organisation and leadership.
-Included in this course is to appraise the importance and significance of gender, diversity ethics, and sustainability.
-As part of the course, the students work with a project in which they identify and evaluate organisational and leadership problems.
-These projects exhibit a rich variety of international contexts in which theories and models are applied.
-This course is also part of the host company project at JIBS where students interact with companies in the county.
+Organizing and Leading in a Sustainable World focuses on different theoretical frames in organization and leadership.
+Included in this course is to appraise the importance and significance of employee motivation, human resource management, the ethics of leadership, including the ethics of AI, as well as such aspects as gender, diversity, and sustainability.
+As part of the course, the students work with a project on a company in which they identify and evaluate organizational and leadership issues and find innovative solutions to tackle them.
+These projects exhibit a rich variety of local and international contexts in which theories and models of organization, leadership and employee motivation are applied.